Outside Xbox: Wyrdwood

-Following the conclusion of the flagship Dungeons & Dragons series, Oxventure launched Wyrdwood, a new campaign created by Chiodini based on English folklore and folk horror media.
+Following the conclusion of the flagship Dungeons & Dragons series, Oxventure launched Wyrdwood, a new campaign created by Chiodini based on British folklore and folk horror media.
 The first season debuted on 13 September 2024 and concluded on 1 November 2024.
 The second season ran from July 11 to August 29, 2025.
 In the series, Rose plays as Cressida Blackwater, a snobbish and shrewd banker and human/elf wizard, Westaway plays Happen, a human ranger who belongs to a cult that worships Cadence the Goddess of Luck, Channell plays as Lug, a kind and knowledgeable firbolg barbarian, Douglas plays Willowfine, an aasimar cleric and healer, and Farrant plays the dual roles of Robin Oatcake, a young and unremarkable human commoner, and Morven Hellwain, an impatient and powerful aberrant sorcerer who possesses Robin's body and takes control whenever he is asleep or knocked unconscious.